harvester/docs/docs/advanced/settings.md

 **Definition**: The ratio to futher tune the VM `memory overhead`.

 Each VM is configured with a memory value, this memory is targeted for the VM guest OS to see and use.
 In Harvester, the VM is carried by a Kubernetes POD.
 The memory limitation is achieved by Kubernetes [Resource requests and limits of Pod and container](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container).
 Certain amount of memory is required to simulate and manage the `CPU/Memory/Storage/Network/...` for the VM to run.
-Harvester and KubeVirt summarize such additional memory as the VM `memory overhead`.
-The `memory overhead` is computed by a complex formula.
+Harvester and KubeVirt summarize such additional memory as the VM `Memory Overhead`.
+The `Memory Overhead` is computed by a complex formula formula.
 However, sometimes the OOM(Out Of Memory) can still happen and the related VM is killed by the Harvester OS, the direct cause is that the whole POD/Container exceeds its memory limits.
-From practice, the `memory overhead` varies on different kinds of VM, different kinds of VM operating system, and also depends on the running workloads on the VM.
-There is no one-fit-all solution.
+From practice, the `Memory Overhead` varies on different kinds of VM, different kinds of VM operating system, and also depends on the running workloads on the VM.

-This setting is for more flexibly tuning the guest `memory overhead`.
-It is also combined with the [Reserved Memroy](../vm/create-vm.md#reserved-memory).
+This setting is for more flexibly tuning the VM `Memory Overhead`.

 **Default values**: `"1.5"`

 Valid values: `""`, `"0"` and from `"1.0"` to `"10.0"`.

-A VM that is configured to have `1 CPU, 2 Gi Memory, 1 Volume and 1 NIC` will get around `240 Mi` `memory overhead` when the ratio is `"1.0"`.
-When the ratio is `"1.5"`, the `memory overhead` is `360 Mi`.
-When the ratio is `"3"`, the `memory overhead` is `720 Mi`.
+A VM that is configured to have `1 CPU, 2 Gi Memory, 1 Volume and 1 NIC` will get around `240 Mi` `Memory Overhead` when the ratio is `"1.0"`.
+When the ratio is `"1.5"`, the `Memory Overhead` is `360 Mi`.
+When the ratio is `"3"`, the `Memory Overhead` is `720 Mi`.

+A VM that is configured to have `1 CPU, 64 Gi Memory, 1 Volume and 1 NIC` will get around `250 Mi` `Memory Overhead` when the ratio is `"1.0"`.
+The VM memory size does not have a big influence on the computing of `Memory Overhead`.

 The yaml output of this setting on a new cluster: